Tigercrl/SimplePermissionConfigurator/README.md

 # SimplePermissionConfigurator
-A lightweight to configure the plugin permissions.
+A lightweight plugin to configure the plugin permissions.